 It could also provide a route to a higher education media-related programme such as Media Production, Media and Communications, Journalism and Media, and Digital Marketing.

 The Applied General in Digital Media is designed to be the substantial part of your study programme.
 However, it can be studied alongside other Applied General qualifications including Business, IT, Performing Arts, A-level English or Art and Design.
 This qualification is suitable for students:

-Importantly a university application will probably require both English Language and Maths GCSE at grade 4/C or above.
+Importantly a university application will probably require five GCSEs at grade C (4) or above, including both English Language and Maths GCSE at grade 4/C or above.